Professional Science Master's

 - The demand for professionals working in all four of the PSM fields is high, with projections continuing to be positive in the coming years.

-- Local partners such as Hope Network, MPI, Michigan State University, Mercy Health, and many more provide students with excellent internship and career opportunities.
+- Local partners such as Hope Network, Charles River Labs, Michigan State University, Mercy Health, and many more provide students with excellent internship and career opportunities.

 - All four degree programs are tailored toward working professionals, offering flexible class schedules with evening meetings.
 The two years of training are a combination of both coursework and professional internships.